rachddou/DeadLeavesPlus/README.md

 Once the images are generated you can run the command `.jobs/train.sh`

-This will create a directory where the weights are stored inside TRAINING_LOGS/
+This will create a directory where the weights are stored inside `TRAINING_LOGS/`

 ### Testing

+#### Denoising

 If you just want to test the models you can download the weights on the following [link](https://drive.switch.ch/index.php/s/Bmdq0lOHylwgb9d).

+You should also download the [testsets](https://drive.switch.ch/index.php/s/jfh3N5ZNv1KVPpP) and place them in the `datasets/test_sets/` folder.

-To test the models, you can also run the command `.jobs/test.sh`
+To test the models, you can run the command `.jobs/test.sh`

 This calls the launcher_test.py function with a set of arguments such as the testing dataset and the model to test.

+#### Super-resolution

+To test the SWIN-IR lightweight super-resolution model, we provide the weights on the following [link](https://drive.switch.ch/index.php/s/uCdAIpnKEfE09xJ).

+Please refer to the official implementation for testing/training the models: [swin-IR](https://github.com/JingyunLiang/SwinIR?tab=readme-ov-file).

 ---